axelkar/huhuu-monorepo/huhuu-astro/src/pages/blog/the-story-of-kirsten-eskelinen.md

 ![Unknown image description.
 Check context for details.](https://static.wixstatic.com/media/abd5f5_f9155e26119045ea98afaa30608eb427~mv2.png) <!-- Original name: kuva 3.png -->

 Kirsten has captured the hearts of an endless amount of students over the years.
 One of her favorite things about being a teacher happens to be the students.
 She’s endlessly grateful for her students and for being allowed to bring her interests and life experiences into the classroom.
 “My hope is that students find beauty in everything around us,” she says.
 With distance learning, Kirsten has had to adjust her ways of teaching both English and art, but thankfully she’s always had a knack for simply figuring it out.
 With a hectic schedule comes the need for balance, and Kirsten has it all figured out.
-Her balance is her hobby of decorating cookies, which has even been brought as an activity to the classroom.&nbsp;
+Her balance is her hobby of decorating cookies, which has even been brought as an activity to the classroom.

 ![Unknown image description.
 Check context for details.](https://static.wixstatic.com/media/abd5f5_6017e959482843d2ad852aac8bdd4225~mv2.png) <!-- Original name: kuva 4.png -->